dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 * All API methods of `telegram.Bot` are now coroutine functions, i.e. you have to `await` them
 * All handler & job callbacks must be coroutine functions, i.e. you need to change `def callback(update, context)` to `async def callback(update, context)`.
 * the `run_async` parameter of the handlers was replaced by the `block` parameter, which has a similar functionality.
 More details on this can be found on [[this page|Concurrency]].
-* The method `Dipsatcher.run_async` doesn't exist anymore.
+* The method `Dispatcher.run_async` doesn't exist anymore.
 Something that comes close to its functionality is `Application.create_task` (more on `Application` below).
 More details on this can be found on [[this page|Concurrency]].
-* All methods that make calls coroutines or preform any I/O bound tasks are now coroutine functions.
+* All methods that make calls coroutines or perform any I/O bound tasks are now coroutine functions.
 This includes all abstract methods of `BasePersistence`.
 Listing them all here would be too long.
 When in doubt, please consult the documentation at [ReadTheDocs](https://python-telegram-bot.readthedocs.io).

 ##  Refinement of the public API

-We've made an effort to make it more clear which parts of `python-telegram-bot` can be considered to be part of the public interface that users are allowed to use.
+We've made an effort to make it clearer which parts of `python-telegram-bot` can be considered to be part of the public interface that users are allowed to use.
 To phrase it the other way around: Which parts are internals of `python-telegram-bot` are implementation details that might change without notice.
 Notably this means:

 1. Only non-private modules are part of the public API and you should import classes & functions the way they are described in the docs.
 E.g. `from telegram.error import TelegramError` is fine, but `from telegram._message import Message` is strongly discouraged - use `from telegram import Message` instead.
 2. We have removed the module `telegram.utils`.
 The parts of this module that we consider to be part of the public API have been moved into the modules `telegram.{helpers, request, warnings}`.

 ## `__slots__`

 We introduced the usage of `__slots__` in v13.6, which can reduce memory usage and improve performance.
 In v20 we removed the ability to set custom attributes on all objects except for `ext.CallbackContext`.
-To store data, we recommend to use PTBs built-in mechanism for [storing data](Storing-bot,-user-and-chat-related-data) instead.
-If you want to add additional functionality to some class, we suggest to subclass it.
+To store data, we recommend to use PTB's built-in mechanism for [storing data](Storing-bot,-user-and-chat-related-data) instead.
+If you want to add additional functionality to some class, we suggest subclassing it.

 ## Overall architecture